dev-clemons/wtp-slides/slides.md

 <v-clicks>

-- layout can also be specified
+- Layout can also be specified
 - Components
   - Editor
   - Canvas
   - Console
 - Only 1 Canvas
-- Specified in Nested List
+- Specified in nested list
   - e.g. '["Editor", "Console"]'

 </v-clicks>

 ---

+Feel free to let me know if you need any further adjustments!